scientific-python/cookie/docs/pages/guides/packaging_simple.md

 This sadly is not part of the standard metadata in `[project]`, so it depends on what backend you you use.
-Hatchling, Flit, PDM, and setuptools use automatic detection, while Trampolim and whey do not, requiring a `tool` setting.
+Hatchling, Flit, PDM, and setuptools use automatic detection, while Whey does not, requiring a `tool` setting.

 If you don't match your package name and import name (which you should except for very special cases), you will likely need extra configuration here.